fractl-io/fractl/README.md

 Fractl introduces a number of innovative concepts to programming:

-1. Graph-based Hierarchical Data Model - decompose the high-level design of an application into graph-like or hierarchical relationships between business entities.
+1. **Graph-based Hierarchical Data Model** - decompose the high-level design of an application into graph-like or hierarchical relationships between business entities.
 Such [relationships](https://fractl.io/docs/concepts/data-model) are first-class constructs in Fractl.
-2. Zero-trust Programming - tightly control operations on business entities through [declarative access-control-rules](https://fractl.io/docs/concepts/zero-trust-programming) encoded directly in the program.
+2. **Zero-trust Programming** - tightly control operations on business entities through [declarative access-control-rules](https://fractl.io/docs/concepts/zero-trust-programming) encoded directly in the program.
-3. Declarative Dataflow - express business logic as [purely-declarative patterns of data](https://fractl.io/docs/concepts/declarative-dataflow).
+3. **Declarative Dataflow** - express business logic as [purely-declarative patterns of data](https://fractl.io/docs/concepts/declarative-dataflow).
-4. Resolvers - use a powerful [functional interface](https://fractl.io/docs/concepts/resolvers) to control how dataflow-patterns are interpreted.
+4. **Resolvers** - use a powerful [functional interface](https://fractl.io/docs/concepts/resolvers) to control how dataflow-patterns are interpreted.
-5. Interceptors - [run custom Clojure code](https://fractl.io/docs/concepts/interceptors) before and after a pattern evaluation happens.
+5. **Interceptors** - [run custom Clojure code](https://fractl.io/docs/concepts/interceptors) before and after a pattern evaluation happens.
-6. Entity-graph-Database Mapping - take advantage of an [abstract persistence layer](https://fractl.io/docs/concepts/entity-db-mapping) for fully-automated storage of entity instances.
+6. **Entity-graph-Database Mapping** - take advantage of an [abstract persistence layer](https://fractl.io/docs/concepts/entity-db-mapping) for fully-automated storage of entity instances.
-7. Generative-AI - allow the built-in Gen-AI to transform a pure-text description of the problem to an immediately executable Fractl application, all in the matter of a few seconds.
+7. **Generative-AI** - allow the built-in Gen-AI to transform a pure-text description of the problem to an immediately executable Fractl application, all in the matter of a few seconds.

 ## A Taste of Fractl

-The following code snippet shows a complete Fractl program that models a micro-blogging platform.
+The following code snippet shows the Fractl model for a micro-blogging platform.
 (Let's name our new micro-blogging platform `ZipZap` :-)).

 ```clojure
 (component :ZipZap)